cnJLiu/cnJLiu.github.io/_pages/about.md

 - ***Jan.
 2026***: &nbsp;🎉🎉 One paper gets accepted by ICLR'26.
 - ***Oct.
 2025***: &nbsp;🎉🎉 One paper gets accepted by IJCV!
 - ***Jun.
 2025***: &nbsp;🎉🎉 One paper gets accepted by IEEE RAL.
+- ***May.
+2025***: &nbsp;🎉🎉 We proposed a computation framework called [**Neural Brain**](https://arxiv.org/abs/2505.07634) for embodied agents through the lens of neuroscience, providing an innovative research perspective for embodied AI.
+Feel free to get in touch if you have any ideas.
 - ***Apr.
 2025***: &nbsp;🎉🎉 One paper gets accepted by IEEE RAL.
 - ***Mar.
 2025***: &nbsp;🎉🎉 One paper gets accepted by IEEE TPAMI!
 - ***Mar.
 2025***: &nbsp;🎉🎉 One paper gets accepted by IEEE TCyber.